LukeGrahamLandry/franca/docs/concessions.md

 - writing an interpreter that lets you do everything that native code can seems like a massive pain.
 - it limits the compiler to running in environments that behave like real computers. like wasm is a pain, i think creating a new module every time i add a function is not super feasable.
+- this also plays into the unsafety thing, any random library can run aritrary code at comptime and that code is real native code that can do whatever it wants. but also any random library can run arbitrary code in your program anyway so it's not really that different.

 ## spending a register on dynamic scope